IntersectMBO/plutus/docs/plutus-core/Erasure-Merklisation.md

 [#1524](https://github.com/input-output-hk/plutus/issues/1524) on
 GitHub.
 The next step will be to look at Merklisation.

+See also [ast-analysis.md] for some basic statistics about the number and types of nodes in Plutus Core ASTs.

 I've implemented two basic transformations:

 #### Type erasure